typesense/typesense-js/README.md

 ## Development

 After checking out the repo, run `npm install` to install dependencies.
-Then run `npm test` to run the linter and tests.
+Then run `npm run test:local` to run the linter and tests.

 To release a new version, we use the [np](https://github.com/sindresorhus/np) package: